Neuromorphic Computing

 Experiments demonstrate brain-like memory and logic

 We have a better understanding of the processes and causal relationships between different levels of the brain, going from molecular to cellular to circuit to structures.
-We map the connectivity and structure, as well as the genetic programs and rules of plasticity by which the structure is formed.
 Various experimental realisations of neuromorphic computing demonstrate memory and logic that, while still primitive compared to the naturally evolved brain, work in recognisably mammalian ways.
 Robots powered by neuromorphic computing are widely deployed in the defence and care sectors.
 AI is pervasive and an integral part of our environment, with the technological basis of AI shifted to neuromorphic technologies.

-This requires the development of new kinds of computer chips that more faithfully mimic the way neurons work and are arranged.2 3 One particular challenge is to replicate how brain cells communicate via spikes of electrical activity, which is very different from how conventional processors operate.
-Current models of biological neurons and learning rules are also too simplistic, brushing over physiological details known to play an important role in the brain.
+This requires the development of new kinds of computer chips that more faithfully mimic the way neurons work and are arranged.2,3 In particular, neuromorphic systems replicate how brain cells communicate via spikes of electrical activity, which is very different from how conventional processors operate and is the basis of the approach’s energy efficiency.

-Nonetheless, large-scale neuromorphic systems are coming online.
-Intel’s new Hala Point system combines 1,152 of its Loihi 2 neuromorphic processors to emulate up to 1.15 billion neurons.4 And SpiNNcloud Systems is selling neuromorphic supercomputers based on chip designs pioneered by the SpiNNAker project at the University of Manchester, UK.5 6
+Large-scale neuromorphic systems are starting to come online.
+Intel’s Hala Point system combines 1152 of its Loihi 2 neuromorphic processors to emulate up to 1.15 billion neurons.4 And SpiNNcloud Systems is selling neuromorphic supercomputers based on chip designs pioneered by the SpiNNAker project at the University of Manchester, UK.5,6,7 Also, analogue neuromorphic computers, like the BrainScaleS system, that operate in continuous time, just as the brain does, are becoming available to the larger scientific community.8

-There have also been breakthroughs in chips that carry out computation directly in memory.7 These are well-suited to implementing neuromorphic computing, but also holds promise for reducing deep-learning AI’s energy consumption.
-That could lead to growing convergence between the two fields.
+There have also been breakthroughs in chips that carry out computation directly in memory.9 These are well-suited to implementing neuromorphic computing but also hold promise for reducing deep-learning AI’s energy consumption.
+That could lead to growing convergence between the two fields.10

 Neuromorphic Computing - Anticipation Scores